RackHD/docs/docs/rackhd/rackhd_api.rst

  Parameter   Description
 =========== =================================================================================================================
 ``$skip``        An integer indicating the number of items that should be skipped starting with the first item in the collection.
-``$top``         An integeter indicating the number of items that should be included in the response.
+``$top``         An integer indicating the number of items that should be included in the response.
 =========== =================================================================================================================

 These parameters can be used individually or combined to display any subset of consecutive